TrakHound/MTConnect.NET/agent/MTConnect.NET-Agent/README.md

   configuration_file  |  Specifies the Agent Configuration file to load
                          Default : agent.config.json

-           http_port  |  Specifies the TCP Port to use for the HTTP Server Note : This overrides what is read from the Configuration file
 ```
 #### Example 1:
 Install the Agent as a Windows Service (Note: requires Administrator Privileges)